 Where was the baby sleep course when she was an infant?
 The last two years of my life might not have been such a fog.
 A joyful fog.
 But still a fog.

 She is also the lightest sleeper in the universe.
 If someone breathes in another room of the house she will wake up.
 Seriously.

 In any case.
 I’m tired AF.
 And I thought the 21 Days to Peace & Quiet course was worth a shot.

 The short answer is yes.
 Although I would say I have been there and done that when it comes to most methods of sleep training and baby and toddler sleep aids, this course still had a few new things to offer.
 And it did improve my child’s sleep.

 The two things I found most helpful for my situation in the course were how to create a peaceful nightly ritual and finding the right bedtime and nap time for your child.

 The peaceful nightly ritual is basically your child’s bedtime routine.
 You probably already have one.
 We did.
 But there were elements recommended in the baby sleep course that I had never thought to include.

 Specifically, toddler massage turned out to be useful in helping my toddler relax and fall asleep more quickly.
 And it only added a couple of minutes to the bedtime routine.
 Well worth the effort.

 I also found the schedule for naps and bedtimes to be useful.
-It turned out I was napping my toddler a little later than is optimal for when she goes to bed.
-A slight adjustment there and I have seen a huge difference in her naps (hint: she is actually taking them!!!)
+It turned out I was napping my toddler a little later than is optimal for when they go to bed.
+A slight adjustment there and I have seen a huge difference in naps (hint: kiddo is actually taking them!!!)